Xavier Accart

-Xavier Accart (born 1971) is an historian of ideas, specializing in René Guénon.
-His field of research lies at the crossroads of the history of spirituality, anthropology of religion and literary creation.
+Xavier Accart (born 1971) is a historian known for his thesis on René Guénon.
+His field of research includes the history of spirituality, anthropology of religion and literary creation.

-Biography

 Having graduated from the Institut d'études politiques d'Aix-en-Provence, he earned a doctorate from the section of religious sciences at the École pratique des hautes études.
 His dissertation was published under the title Guénon ou le renversement des clartés : influence d'un métaphysicien sur la vie littéraire et intellectuelle française, 1920-1970 (Paris, Édidit, 2005).
 By the same publisher he directed, with the collaboration of Daniel Lançon and Thierry Zarcone, L'Ermite de Duqqi : René Guénon en marge des milieux francophones égyptiens (Milan, Arché, 2001).
+He published his first novel, Le dormant d'Ephèse, in 2019.

-He is the grandson of Jean Accart
+He is the editor-in-chief of the Prier.